 A greenhouse protects from the elements in the outdoors, while still letting in all the light.
 Depending on how far south you want to go, you will need to choose your proper type of greenhouse.

-A simple hoop house, covered with greenhouse plastic poly will give you, at night, 4 degrees warmer than the outside temperature.
+A simple hoop house/polytunnel, at night, 4 degrees warmer than the outside temperature.
 It also will allow you to add additional layers of protection without worrying about the wind.
 You move a zone to one and a half zones south.
 Covering the hoop house with double plastic would more than double the protection.
 A simple hoop house is easy to build and fun to use.
 Are we in Florida yet?

 Polycarbonate panels or sealed windows would give even more protection, however, can’t be used for a simple hoop house.
 A more sturdy structure is needed.